elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 ### Determine if you have a ghosted DVS

-1. Under &#8220;Host and Clusters&#8221; if you select a host and then go to summary you will see a message similar to this:
+1. Under "Host and Clusters" if you select a host and then go to summary you will see a message similar to this:

 > The distributed Virtual Switch corresponding to the proxy switches d5 6e 22 50 dd f2 94 7b-a6 1f b2 c2 e6 aa 0f bf on the host does not exist in vCenter or does not contain the host.

-This is discussed in VMware KB <a href="http://kb.vmware.com/kb/1017558" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1017558']);">1017558</a> and in &#8220;<a href="http://www.ntpro.nl/blog/archives/1283-vSphere-DvSwitch-caveats-and-best-practices!.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ntpro.nl/blog/archives/1283-vSphere-DvSwitch-caveats-and-best-practices!.html']);">vSphere DvSwitch caveats and best practices!</a>&#8221;
+This is discussed in VMware KB <a href="http://kb.vmware.com/kb/1017558" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1017558']);">1017558</a> and in "<a href="http://www.ntpro.nl/blog/archives/1283-vSphere-DvSwitch-caveats-and-best-practices!.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ntpro.nl/blog/archives/1283-vSphere-DvSwitch-caveats-and-best-practices!.html']);">vSphere DvSwitch caveats and best practices!</a>"

-2. Under &#8220;Host and Clusters&#8221; if you select a Host and then go to Configuration -> Networking -> vNetwork Distributed Switch
+2. Under "Host and Clusters" if you select a Host and then go to Configuration -> Networking -> vNetwork Distributed Switch

 You will see something like this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/dvs_no_uplinks.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/dvs_no_uplinks.png']);"><img class="alignnone size-full wp-image-3817" title="dvs_no_uplinks" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/dvs_no_uplinks.png" alt="dvs no uplinks Fixing a Ghosted/Inconsistent Distributed Virtual Switch by Migrating to a Standard Virtual Switch" width="661" height="307" /></a>

-But when you login directly to the host via ssh and run &#8216;esxcfg-vswitch -l&#8217; you will see uplinks attached to the DVS.
+But when you login directly to the host via ssh and run 'esxcfg-vswitch -l' you will see uplinks attached to the DVS.
 It will look something like this:

 	~ # esxcfg-vswitch -l